 What would you dream, if you had no constraints?

-If you're going to invest your life in your dream, first make sure it's awesome and worthy
+If you're going to invest your life in your dream, first make sure it's worthy!

 Try this one on for size…